 Good teaching is good teaching, whether it happens in courses that are face-to-face, web-facilitated, hybrid or fully online.
-If you watch the video on our course design page, you will see that the faculty who have gone through our program share this perspective.
-The difference in teaching online is that digital components require careful planning, and fully-online courses take considerable time to produce the kind of student learning experience we expect at Seattle University.
-You can see some of the courses faculty have designed in our Gallery of Courses.
-Below are some ways we offer to explore teaching online.
+The difference in teaching online is that digital components require careful planning, and fully-online courses take a considerable amount of time to produce the kind of high-touch student learning experience we expect at Seattle University.
+Below are some ways you can explore teaching online through CDLI.

-If you plan to design a fully online or hybrid course, we encourage you to join this community of practice that meets once a week for one quarter, and then follows up with peer review sessions.
+If you plan to design a fully online or hybrid course, consider joining this community of practice that meets once a week for one quarter.

-If you would just like to learn a little more about teaching online, we have a variety of workshops and activities that happen in our lab every day.
-See our Calendar, or our list of Express Workshops.
-We hope to see you here.
+If you would just like to learn a little more about teaching online, we have a variety of workshops and consultations that happen frequently, virtually or in our lab.